 The Department of Economics is excited to announce the initiation of the Kriens Fund for Economics.
 The fund has been made possible by Erik '00 and Angella '99 Kriens in part by a grant from the Vita Fund, an adivsed fund of Silicon Valley Community Foundation.
-Application materials are now available for Spring 2013 student research funding opportunities.
+Application materials are now available for Summer 2018 student research funding opportunities.

 The Economics Department faculty will evaluate each proposal and make awards on a competitive basis.
 Decisions will be based on the clarity, strength and completeness of the written proposal, appropriateness of the proposed budget, and strength of a supporting letter from the faculty advisor.

 At the conclusion of the project, the student must communicate the results of the project to the Puget Sound community in a manner appropriate to the project.
 The project advisor will be responsible for approving and arranging the presentation.
 A final written report of the project (preferably in the publishable format of an acceptable professional journal), a brief description of the presentation to the Puget Sound community, and an accounting of all expenditures must be submitted to the Department of Economics (c/o Garrett Milam), CMB 1057.

 Students have tackled a wide array of projects with the support of the Kriens Fund For Economics.
 The links below each give a snapshot of the work completed by past recipients!